RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 **Verify testcase**

-Validators that accept the `--constraints_file <path>` option are run on all testcases to check whether the bounds specified in the validator are actually reached by the testdata.
+Validators that accept the `--constraints_file <path>` option are run on all testcases to check whether the bounds specified in the validator are actually reached by the test data.
 A warning is raised when this is not the case.
 E.g. when an `input_validator` based on [headers/validation.h](../headers/validation.h) does `v.read_integer("n", 1, 1000)` (on line `7`) and the maximum value of `n` over all testcases is `999`, the following warning will be raised:

 ```